Iowa man wins Fourth of July Key Lime Pie Eating Championship in Florida Keys

 Mogle plunged face-first into a 9-inch pie smothered with whipped cream during the challenge, whose rules forbid contestants to use their hands.

-The gooey competition has become a subtropical substitute to Nathan’s Famous Fourth of July hot dog eating contest.
+The gooey competition has become a subtropical substitute for Nathan’s Famous Fourth of July hot dog eating contest.

 Mogle consumed the confection in three minutes and 35 seconds, besting 24 rivals in the culmination of Key West’s five-day Key Lime Festival.